Date of Issue: 6/2019

 - AMA Principles of Medical Ethics.
 Adopted June 2016.
 Chapter 1: Opinions on Patient –Physician Relationships

 - Gawande, Atul.
 Naked.
 New England Journal of Medicine.
 August 18, 2005.

 - Paterson, Ron (AAHPRA) Independent review of the use of chaperones to protect patients in Australia, February 2017.

 - American Academy of Pediatrics.
 Policy Statement – Use of Chaperones During the Physical Examination of the Pediatric Patient.
 May, 2011.

-Approved by: The Policy owner is authorized to approve (and update as required) operational procedures supporting the implementation of this Policy, which may include details of how to operationalize the policy for specific patient populations or clinical care locations.
+The Policy owner is authorized to approve (and update as required) operational procedures supporting the implementation of this Policy, which may include details of how to operationalize the policy for specific patient populations or clinical care locations.
 Before approving any such procedures, the Policy owner must consult with impacted stakeholders.
-Any major disagreements about such procedures can be escalated to ECCA.
+Any major disagreements about such procedures can be escalated to ECCA/NEC.